 Cookies in Google Analytics

 There is shockingly little documentation on the cookies created by the tracking code, what they store or how they work.
-Because they are so integral to the Google Analytics reports, it is important to lift the hood and understand exactly what is going on.
+But they are so integral to the Google Analytics reports, it is important to lift the hood and understand exactly what is going on.

 Flavors